Preparing to Bring your Baby Home: A Checklist for New Parents

 - Velcro swaddle.
 Not a necessity, but some parents prefer it.

-- 1 snowsuit or winter bunting, easy to use bunting zips right into car seat or strollers. (for winter babies).
+- 1 snowsuit or winter bunting, easy to use bunting zips right into car seats or strollers. (for winter babies).

 - 1 to 2 pairs of mittens if they aren’t included in the snowsuit (for winter babies).